Renovation & Rehab Loans

 Property Types

-Most programs allow single-family homes, 2-4 unit properties, condos, and PUDs.
-Some restrictions apply for manufactured homes or investment properties.
+Most programs allow single-family homes, some condos, select 2-4 units, and PUDs.
+Some options apply for second homes or investment.

 Renovation Scope